-- The need for controlled humidity during accelerated aging should be identified prior to testing.
-Based on the moisture degradation properties of the medical device and its packaging materials, this input should be determined with your material providers' assistance.
+- The need for controlled humidity during accelerated aging should be identified prior to testing; if materials are subject to moisture degradation, 45% - 55% RH is suggested.
+This input should be determined with your material providers' assistance.

 - A Q10 factor needs to be determined, which involves testing materials at various temperatures and defining the differences in reaction rate for a 10° change in temperature.
 A typical Q10 factor used during testing is 2.

 - Accelerated aging factor should be specified using the following equation: